VivyTeam/code-style/README.md

 # vivy Java Code-CheckStyle

-This plugin helps to reformat existing codebase to adopted CodeStyle and work in conjuction with other settings as specified in the steps below.
+This plugin helps to reformat existing codebase to adopted CodeStyle and work in conjuction with another plugin and settings as follows:

 ## Configuration steps

-1. Add this to your ` build.gradle ` file : This is to fail build operation if there exists codestyles error(s).
+1. Add this to your main ` build.gradle ` file : This will fail build operation if there exists codestyles adherance error(s).
 ```
 apply plugin: 'checkstyle'